 A threatening situation is defined as an indication of impending harm or violent acts against someone or something.
-Threats may be implied, verbal, written, drawn, posted on the internet, sent electronically or by information technology of any type, made by gesture or reasonably inferred from the surrounding circumstances of events.
-Threats may be direct, indirect, conditional or veiled.
+Threats may be implied, verbal, written, drawn, posted on the internet,

 What behaviours activate the Threat Assessment Protocol?

 The protocol will be initiated when behaviours include, but are not limited to: